grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Hemi!"
 Percy yelled at him.
 "What is that woman still doing on this boat?"
 She said pointing forward to where Chips was standing.
 "Didn't I say she was to get off as soon as we hit the dock?"

-"Come here," Hemi said calmly, leader he further back into the battery room.
+"Come here," Hemi said calmly, leading her further back into the battery room.
 "I convinced her to stay long enough to oversee the repairs.
 She didn't want to be blamed if those guys did a lousy job and the seam burst open again later.
 So she's just making sure they fix it right."

 "Fuck Hemi!
 When I fire someone, they stay fucking fired!"